 We had read that Youghal was the gem of Ireland’s Ancient East so we headed there to find out if this was true or not and spend at night at Ahernes Youghal.
-Ahernes is Youghal’s famous Seafood Bar and Restaurant with luxury accommodation.
+Ahernes is famous for its Irish Food at their Seafood Bar and Restaurant with luxury townhouse accommodation.
 Once again one night was not long enough to enjoy the hospitality of Ahernes Youghal and the historic walled port with a fascinating history.
 Ahernes is one of the Blue Book Ireland luxury properties.

 - 1 Where is Ahernes Youghal